College of Innovation and Design Resources: Investing in Us

 Faculty and Staff: Receive an Investing in Us Leader Designation

-Complete at least four one-hour Investing in Us classes at East Texas A&M University, serve as a model for continuous development and growth, and receive an Investing in Us Leader Designation with your name displayed on our website for all of our campus community to see!
+Complete at least four different one-hour Investing in Us classes at East Texas A&M University, serve as a model for continuous development and growth, and receive an Investing in Us Leader Designation with your name displayed on our website for all of our campus community to see!

 Investing in Us Leaders